davidtheclark/react-aria-modal/README.md

 If `true`, the modal will receive a `role` of `alertdialog`, instead of its default `dialog`.

+### focusDialog

+Type: `Boolean`

+By default, when the modal activates its first focusable child will receive focus.
+However, if `focusDialog` is `true`, the dialog itself will receive initial focus — and that focus will be hidden.
+(This is essentially what Bootstrap does with their modal.)

+See the example below.

 ### initialFocus

 Type: `String`

-By default, *when the modal activates its first focusable child will receive focus*.
-If, instead, you want to identify a specific element that should receive initial focus, pass a *selector string* to this prop.
+By default, when the modal activates its first focusable child will receive focus.
+If, instead, you want to *identify a specific element that should receive initial focus*, pass a *selector string* to this prop.
 (That selector is passed to `document.querySelector()` to find the DOM node.)

 Demo example 3 and an additional example below illustrate a good method if you want no initial visible focus.
 (Add `tabIndex='0'` to the modal's content and give it `outline: 0;`.)